 DCYF is committed to the health and nutrition of San Francisco's youth.
 The Department funds a wide range of food and nutrition initiatives and sets standards for grantees to follow when serving meals and snacks as part of their programs.
 These standards and initiatives are intended to help youth establish a healthy relationship with food, and ensure that young people's basic nutrition needs are met, particularly for youth who may otherwise go hungry.

-The Afterschool Snack Program is a USDA federally-funded child nutrition program providing free snacks for youth in their afterschool program.
-DCYF is a local sponsor of this program, which means we provide financial and administrative support to ensure that FREE meals are available to selected afterschool sites and youth in high need areas of neighborhoods of San Francisco.
-The afterschool snacks are available to any youth 18 and under.
-In most cases, programs must be able to pick up snacks from the San Francisco Food Bank.
-For more information about the Afterschool Snack Program, please see the FAQs for the 2012-2013 Program Year.
+Formerly known as the Afterschool Snack Program, the Afterschool Meal Program is a USDA federally-funded child nutrition program that provides free afterschool snacks and suppers for children and youth.
+DCYF is a local sponsor of this program: we provide financial and administrative support to ensure that free snacks and suppers are provided to sites that serve children and youth in high need areas of San Francisco.
+School year 2016-2017 was the first year that DCYF is offering suppers as part of the afterschool meals program.
+Afterschool suppers and snacks are available to any youth age 18 and under.

 In an effort to demonstrate a commitment to health and nutrition, DCYF has developed the following standards for food and beverages made available to youth at DCYF-funded programs:

 DCYF-funded programs make healthy foods and beverages available to participants, limit unhealthy foods, emphasize appropriate portion sizes, and encourage staff to model healthy eating behaviors.
 Programs encourage youth to drink water, and avoid serving sugar-sweetened beverages such as soda or sports drinks.